TECHNOLOGY MANAGEMENT DEGREES AND CAREERS

 - Bachelor's Degree in Technology Management: A technology management bachelor's degree—usually a Bachelor of Science—is a 4-year program preparing you to enter the technology business world.
 It usually combines coursework in a particular area of technology or engineering with classes in business management fundamentals.

 - Master's and Doctoral Degrees in Technology Management: Graduate degrees in technology management include the Master of Business Administration (MBA), Master of Science (MS), and Doctor of Philosophy (PhD).
 Graduate programs provide more specialized courses in the management of technological systems and personnel.

 - Online Technology Management Degrees: Online degrees at the 2-year and 4-year level are available in information technology, technology engineering and project management.
 There are also a number of online MBA programs in technology management.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for computer and information systems management is $135,800.
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Employment Statistics, the median national annual salary for computer and information systems management is $159,010.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.